ysde/grafana-backup-tool/README.md

 * `{YOUR_GRAFANA_URL}`: Your Grafana site `URL`.
 * `{YOUR_BACKUP_FOLDER_ON_THE_HOST}`: The `backup folder` on the Grafana host machine.

+## Kubernetes
+Check out the CronJob in [examples](examples) for a simple example of how grafana-backup-tool can be ran within a Kubernetes environment

 ### Backup

 If you decide to use a volume (-v) then you'll need to create the volume first with 1337 uid/gid ownership first, example: